saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 We can improve the speed by implementing parallelization, which would allow the runner to run multiple tests in parallel.
-The `serialized` tests would need to be run separately, but there is enough tests which don't rely on being the only one running to justify implementing it and have a noticeable speed gain.
+The `serialized` tests would need to be run separately, but there is enough tests which don't rely on it to justify implementing parallelization with a noticeable speed gain.

 ### Command-line improvements